Kong Mesh with OpenShift

 oc, the HTTP API, or the CLI:

-You will notice that Kong Mesh automatically creates a
+Notice that Kong Mesh automatically creates a

 entity with the name